 The NDE full form is non-destructive examination or non-destructive evaluation, and the NDI full form is non-destructive inspection.

 The 8 Most Common NDT Methods

-There are several techniques used in NDT for the collection of various types of data, each requiring its own kind of tools, training, and preparation.
+There are several techniques used in NDT and NDE for the collection of various types of data, each requiring its own kind of tools, training, and preparation.